daytonaio/content/guides/20250105_daytona_gpu_utilization.md

   Create a Dev Container configuration

-  Here, you're going to create a dev container using a `devcontainer.json` file, a `Dockerfile` and a `docker-compose.yml` file.
+  Here, you're going to create a dev container consisting of a `devcontainer.json` file, a `Dockerfile` and Python Scripts.

   Create a new directory and move inside of it